Frequently Asked Questions

 The only requirement asked for playing with PURE is that you follow the Community Rules when you’re playing on PURE, representing the community by wearing [PURE] tags, or are using PURE teamspeak.
 The rules are short and simple, and essentially ask members to treat others with respect and have a good and fair time, and can be found via our reddit at all times, as well as by following this link.

-PURE is expanding.
-We have a number of major areas of growth we are currently pursuing, for a detailed outline please see our Community Strategy.
-We’ve already grown from an idea into a 4,000+ member community, and a single server to four.
+We’ve already grown from an idea into a 4,000+ member community.
 We’ve gone from a small group of volunteers to over 40 people.
 We’d all like nothing more than to expand quicker, but we recognize that the key to our success has been the care and time we’ve taken in every step of our expansion, in order to ensure the highest quality and consistency in everything we do.

 The success of our previous expansion projects have also been dependent on strong community support.
 We are a community of gamers, for gamers, and in terms of expansion we wouldn’t want to deploy any major project without first being absolutely sure that we have the best interests of the community in mind, or that the majority of the community would get a lot of use use or benefit from such an expansion.